Tourist Travel Card to enter CUBA

 Travel to Cuba with a Tourist Card

-To enter Cuba for touristic or business purposes travelers are advised to submit an online application at least a week before departure.
+To enter Cuba for tourism or business purposes travelers are advised to submit an online application at least a week before departure.

 The Online Cuba Tourist Card is also available for visitors entering for the following purposes: transit, journalism, sports activities, artistic activities, cultural or scientific programs, studying, volunteering, or short-term medical treatment.